Vegan Chocolate Strawberries

 With Valentine’s day coming up in a few weeks, I thought it would be a nice time to get started on some romantic-themed desserts.
 First up: dairy-free chocolate strawberries.

-Obviously, making chocolate strawberries is pretty self-explanatory… You get the strawberries, dip them in melted chocolate and you’re good to go.
+Obviously, making vegan chocolate strawberries is pretty self-explanatory… You get the strawberries, dip them in melted chocolate and you’re good to go.
 But I thought I’d make a little post with some tips to make the process a little smoother for you.

 How To Decorate Vegan Chocolate Strawberries